Eggs & cholesterol: debate continues

 Recent evidence from an observational study published in May 2020 found no significant association between eggs and all-cause or heart disease mortality in a representative sample of adults.
 These divergent findings indicate a need for further research.

-In this new study, researchers point to the cholesterol content of eggs (found in the yolk) as the culprit for the link with mortality and suggest replacing whole eggs with egg whites or substitutes – a recommendation not supported by an extensive body of research.
+In this new study, researchers point to the cholesterol content of eggs (found in the yolk) as the culprit for the link with mortality.
+They suggest replacing whole eggs with egg whites or substitutes.
+But this recommendation is not supported by an extensive body of research.